GuillaumeBarreau/component-library/README.md

 	* Navigate to the Docs tab.
 It's typically at the top of screen next to Canvas.

 	* Navigate down the page until you find your component variant.

-T	* he Show code button will toggle a code sample.